-- · Pembrolizumab is given through your vein via an intravenous (IV) line.
-The treatment takes 30 minutes - · Usually, treatments are given every 3 weeks - Your oncologist will decide how many treatments you need - You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
+- Keytruda is given through your vein via an intravenous (IV) line.
+The treatment takes 30 minutes - · Usually, treatments are given every 3 weeks - · You should discuss how many treatments you will need with your oncologist - · You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
 If you miss an appointment, call as soon as possible to reschedule and to receive instructions about what to do

 Problems you may have while receiving the medications through the IV line: Some people may have a bad reaction to the IV treatment itself.
-Tell your healthcare team member immediately if you have any of these symptoms during a treatment session:
+Tell your oncology team member immediately if you have any of these symptoms during a treatment session:

 - · Chills or shaking

+- Itching or rash

+- Flushing (turning red)

 - · Difficulty breathing

+- Dizziness

+- · Fever or feeling hot

-- · Feeling like you are going to pass out
+- Feeling like you are going to pass out